No-Sew DIY Dog Bed: Easy & Budget-Friendly!

 Safety Guidelines

-• Always supervise your dog with any new bed, especially initially, to ensure they don't ingest stuffing or destroy the materials.
-Choose non-toxic and durable fillings.
+• Always supervise your dog with any new bed, especially initially, to ensure they don't ingest or damage the filling materials.
+Choose filling materials that are non-toxic and won't pose a choking hazard.

 Step-by-Step Instructions